What Everyone Should Know about Periodontal Disease

 Periodontal disease – also called gum disease – is one of the most common dental health worries.

-Periodontal disease happens when bacteria colonize the gums, beginning with the gum-line where the soft tissue meets the teeth.
+It happens when bacteria colonize the gums, beginning with the gum-line where the soft tissue meets the teeth.
 To protect dental health, these bacteria must be disrupted every day through brushing.

 When they settle on the teeth, bacteria colonies cause a sticky film that develops into plaque.
-The process of periodontal disease is similar, but it attacks the soft tissue that supplies blood flow to the teeth.
+The process of gum disease is similar, but it attacks the soft tissue that supplies blood flow to the teeth.

 This can cause painful lesions on the gums, loose teeth, and even loss of bone structure.